 But the kind physician could see all the signs.
 Dad had to make major and dramatic changes or he would die within a few years.
 Indeed, it might already be too late regardless of any changes he made.
 He never stopped smoking.

 Dad was diagnosed with terminal cancer at age 61.
 He died one month after his 62nd birthday.

 Many churches are dying.

 Why Churches Die

 Why?
 Why do these dying churches walk resolutely down the path of death?
 Why don’t they attempt something dramatic, something bold?
 I have worked with too many of these churches.
 Allow me to share six common responses to these questions.

-- Their “solutions” are all inwardly focused.
+- Why Churches Die: Their “solutions” are all inwardly focused.
 They don’t want to talk about reaching the ethnically changing community.
 They want to know how they can make church more comfortable and palatable for the remnant of members.

-- They desire to return to 1985.
+- Why Churches Die: They desire to return to 1985.
 Or 1972.
 Or 1965.
 Or 1959.
 Those were the good old days.
 If we could just do church like we did then, everything would be fine.

 These churches are increasing in number.
 Culture indeed has little patience with a me-focused congregation, much less so than, say, 15 years ago.

 Is there hope for these churches?
 Will these dying congregations indeed die?